COS301-SE-2024/TuneIn/documentation/SRSv4.md

 - **Specification:**
   - Ensure that the interface is intuitive and easy to navigate for all user types
   - Ensure that the app responds quickly to user interactions
-  - The system shall comply with WCAG 2.1 Level AA for visually impaired users
-  - Support for multiple languages and regional settings to cater to a global audience

 - **Quantification:**
   - Usability testing